adityachawla005/Nexus/README.md

 # Nexus
-#an online metaverse plaftofmr for varying prices in developement right now.
+## an online metaverse plaftform for varying prices in developement right now.